 Cartridge Characteristics

 Underestimating the influence a cartridge has on your accuracy is a common oversight.
 You might see the same rifle used by the same shooter in the same conditions showing different performance.
-The reason for this is the difference in ammo characteristics and those should be taken into consideration while choosing ammunition.
+The difference in ammo performance can lie in technical characteristics and those should be taken into consideration while choosing ammunition.
 Bullet weight and muzzle velocity are most worthy of your attention, as they affect the amount of energy delivered by a bullet and how it behaves once it leaves the barrel.

 Bullet Weight & Velocity